 Salary $70,000 – $80,000, DOE.
 NYLPI offers comprehensive employer-paid benefits, including health insurance, short- and long-term disability and life insurance, an outstanding retirement savings plan, fifteen (15) days of vacation during the first year of employment, and a holiday swapping policy to allow for the observation of holidays of your choice.

-Applications will be considered on a rolling basis, with interviews starting as early as March 15 and a preference for applicants to forward their materials by March 5, 2021.
-Please email applications to email@example.com with the subject line “Attention: Environmental Justice Staff Attorney Position.”
+Interviews are currently in-process, and applications will be considered on a rolling basis until the position is filled.
+Please email applications to [email protected] with the subject line “Attention: Environmental Justice Staff Attorney Position.”
 Applications must include:

 - Detailed cover letter explaining your interest, passion, and experience, with a specific answer to the following required question: How have your background or experiences, professional or otherwise, prepared you to contribute to our commitment to cultural competency and diversity, equity, and inclusion?
 Feel free to think broadly about your response to this question, applying various aspects of your life and personal experiences.
 Please also reference in your cover letter where you saw this posting.